 What the Future Holds with This Degree

-According to the BLS, employment of elementary and high school teachers is expected to grow 4% between 2019 and 2029.
-The median annual wage for elementary school teachers was $59,670 in May 2019, while the median annual age for high school teachers was $61,660 in May 2019.
+According to the BLS, the employment of elementary and high school teachers is expected to grow 8% between 2020 and 2030.
+The median annual wage for elementary school teachers was $61,400 in May 2021, while the median annual age for high school teachers was $61,820 in May 2021.

 A bachelor of science degree in special education will give you the tools needed to provide instruction to students with special needs and learning disabilities.
-These teachers work either in groups or one-on one with students who may have autism-spectrum disorders, attention-deficit disorders, or other behavioral, learning, or emotional disabilities.
+These teachers work either in groups or one-on-one with students who may have autism spectrum disorders, attention-deficit disorders, or other behavioral, learning, or emotional disabilities.
+It’s a challenging field but offers plenty of personal growth and fulfilment.
 In this program, you will learn how to recognize learning disorders as well as how to develop cohesive teaching plans that cater to the students’ special needs.

 Graduates with this degree have two career paths to choose from: you may either choose to work in daycares or hospitals caring for these children, or you may choose to teach classes in elementary, middle, and high schools.